 For all your records requests please see the records tab.

-The Financial Unit is managed by Lindsey Ulrich who reports directly to the Services Division Deputy Chief, Michael Zeller.
-The Financial Unit is responsible for accounts payable, accounts receivable, payroll, purchasing, budget control and officer equipment inventory.
+The Financial Unit is managed by Lindsey Ulrich who reports directly to the Services Division Deputy Chief.
+The Financial Unit is responsible for accounts payable, accounts receivable, payroll, purchasing, budget control, and officer equipment inventory.
 The unit also prepares the biennial budget with the support of the command staff.
-Lastly, the Greeley Police Department in constantly seeking grant opportunities to continue to be fiscally responsible; therefore, the unit also manages state, federal and private grants.
+Lastly, the Greeley Police Department is constantly seeking grant opportunities to continue to be fiscally responsible; therefore, the unit also manages state, federal and private grants.